Thursday, April 9 Sunday, April 5

 Scroll down to register for activities

 Our offerings for each day of the Fête are listed below.
 Some activities have an entrance cost and some are free of charge.
 The underlined items have a cost and require you to purchase a ticket which you may do by scrolling down and “add to cart” your selections.
-All funds go toward covering the cost of arranging private events, exhibits and speakers.
+All funds go toward recovering the cost of arranging private events, exhibits and speakers.

-Thursday, April 3
+Thursday, April 9

-Annual Anniversary Meeting
+Anniversary Meeting

 Reception : Huguenot Punch, Pop Up Shop & Fête information